Google Search History Expands, Becomes Web History

 Let’s talk now about pausing Web History.
 There may be times when you decide you don’t want the pages you visit to be recorded, even though you like recording in general.

 The most straight-forward way is to use the Pause link within your Web History screen.
-Look to the left-hand side, and you’ll see it near the bottom of the link list, as I’ve highlighted in red below:
+Look to the left-hand side, and you’ll see it near the bottom of the link list.

 Recording of everything — the searches you do, as well as the pages you visit, also stops.
 It won’t resume until you select the Resume link (which replaces the Pause link you originally clicked on).